lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 extensions

-Currently no extensions rules are defined.
+Currently no extension rules  are currently defined.
 They can be based on the MO and CDF described above.

 ## UDP source and destination port